johnboxall/lwr-mobify/README.md

-# Hello Mobify!
+# Hello Managed Runtime!

-"Hello World" example of an app that will run on the Mobify runtime.
+"Hello World" example of an app that will run on Managed Runtime..

-To deploy, you'll need a Mobify API key: https://cloud.mobify.com/account/
+To deploy, you'll need a Runtime Admin API key:

 From there, create a file `~/.mobify`: